edison23/raw-viewer/README.md

 ## API

-The interface is built with support for an API which returns JSON data as an answer to a query from user.
-The requests are sent and retrieved as a AJAX request and the answer must be structured in a compatible way as the following example of an answer (strings after doulble slashes are comments for a purpose of this Readme:
+The interface is built with support for an API which returns JSON data as an answer to a query from a user.
+The requests are sent and retrieved as an AJAX request and the answer must be structured in a compatible way as the following example of an answer (strings after doulble slashes are comments for a purpose of this Readme:

 	[
 	    { // first found synset